Weighted Null Space Fitting (WNSF): A Link between The Prediction Error Method and Subspace Identification: Introduction

 \section{Introduction}

-Prediction error method (PEM) and subspace identification method (SIM) are the two mainstream approaches in system identification.
-Originating from the maximum likelihood (ML) estimator \cite{Astrom1965numerical}, PEM minimizes a cost function based on prediction errors, the differences between observed outputs and their predictions based on the model and past data.
-When noise is Gaussian, PEM with a quadratic cost function is equivalent to ML estimation.
-In particular, its asymptotic covariance is the inverse of the Fisher information matrix, which makes PEM an asymptotically efficient estimator, attaining the smallest variance for consistent estimators, as defined by the Cram\'er-Rao lower bound (CRLB) \cite{Ljung1976consistency,Caines1976prediction}.
-PEM is widely used as a benchmark in system identification \cite{Ljung1999system}, however, there are two issues that may hinder its successful application.
-The first one is the risk of converging to a local minimum rather than a global minimum of the cost function, which is generally non-convex.
-Addressing this issue requires local non-linear optimization algorithms and good initial estimates.
-The second challenge arises in multivariable systems, where PEM typically requires a large number of parameters to describe them, making it complex and less convenient, especially when building models in the state-space form.
+The prediction error method (PEM) and subspace identification methods (SIMs) are two of the mainstream approaches in system identification.
+Originating from the maximum likelihood estimator (MLE) \cite{Astrom1965numerical}, PEM minimizes a cost function based on prediction errors, the differences between observed outputs and their predictions based on the model and past data.
+When the noise is Gaussian, PEM with a quadratic cost function is equivalent to MLE.
+Importantly, its asymptotic covariance reaches the Cram\'er-Rao lower bound (CRLB), making PEM an asymptotically efficient estimator \cite{Ljung1976consistency,Caines1976prediction}.
+A comprehensive overview of PEM, including both numerical and theoretical perspectives, is available in \cite{Ljung1999system}.
+PEM is widely used as a benchmark in system identification, with implementations in software like MATLAB \cite{Ljung1995system}.
+However, there is one key issue that may hinder successful application of PEM, namely the risk of converging to a local minimum rather than a global minimum of the cost function, which is generally non-convex.
+Addressing this requires local nonlinear optimization algorithms and good initial estimates.
+This problem is excacerbated for multi-input multi-output (MIMO) models, which typically require extensive parametrizations, leading to many false local minima.